-The Logic Requirement must be satisfied by the end of the student's third year.
+The Logic Requirement must be satisfied by the end of the student's second year.
 Within that time period, students may make as many attempts as they need to satisfy the Requirement, by as many of the different possible methods as they choose.
 However, it is strongly advised that one satisfy it as early in one's graduate student career as possible.

-Any student who has not satisfied the Logic Requirement by the end of his or her third year will be dismissed from the program.
+Except with special permission through a vote of the entire faculty, any student who has not satisfied the Logic Requirement by the end of their second year will be dismissed from the program.

-3. Foreign Language Study: Study in Other Disciplines
+3. Foreign Language Study and Study in Other Disciplines

 There is no department-wide Foreign Language Requirement for the Ph.D., nor any department-wide requirement to take courses in other disciplines.
-However, a student's advisor may require additional study either in a foreign language or in a discipline other than philosophy, if this is deemed essential to the student's course of study.
-(If a student does not accept the necessity of these additional requirements, he or she may petition the Department in accordance with the procedure mentioned above - see #1.)
+However, students have the option to pursue a Focus in an area outside philosophy (see Section 5(i) below for additional information).
+Additionally, outside of the pursuit of a Focus, a student's advisor may require study either in a foreign language or in a discipline other than philosophy, if this is deemed essential to the student's course of study.
 Normally this will be done by means of additional coursework.
 However, a student may also demonstrate the required competence in a foreign language by passing an exam, consisting of a passage for translation from that language into English in a fixed time with the aid of a dictionary.
 In such cases the passage (and the length of time) will be chosen by the advisor and the assessment will be done by the advisor and one other faculty member.
+(If a student does not accept the necessity of these additional requirements, he or she may petition the Department in accordance with the procedure mentioned above-see Section 1.)